Mattratcoder/hollowWorld/README.md

 # hollowWorld
-A text-based rpg written in python using Flask
+A text-based rpg written in python using django.
+My first website and database.